tc39/notes/meetings/2019-10/october-2.md

 SFC: (presents [PR](https://github.com/tc39/ecma402/pull/377))

-LBR: As the editor, ….
+LEO: As the editor, ….
 We discussed this at the last meeting but somehow did not have much engagement from outside Intl.
 I’m really happy with this work and as the editor I would like to sign on as a +1.

 YK: I’m really happy that the thing I asked for last meeting happened.
 Very excited, happy, no objections.